hgzimmerman/SWEN344-web-project/documentation/deriverables/R1/BugTracking.md

 8. Misconfigured error handling in backend API caused the server to rewrite all 300 level redirects and > 404 level errors to be 500 internal service errors.

 #### How many open bugs do you have?
 And why are they open?
-6.
+6 bugs remain open.
 The first 6 listed bugs are still open as a concequence of integrating the Facebook API late into the R1 development cycle.
 Facebook limited its API about 10 months ago in response to abusive third parties with respect to their users' privacy.
 The neutered, now poorly documented API has been difficult to work with.

 Bug #7 was easy to resolve by just rebuilding the project after deleting the lock file and merging the result.

 Bug #8 was identified by sending GET requests to endpoints that should serve POST requests.
 This should have returned MethodNotAllowed errors, but instead InternalServerErrors were returned.
 This was fixed by not rewriting any non-application-specific error to InternalServerErrors, and instead allowing the framework-specific errors to pass through the error-rewriting function untouched.
+There wasn't any meaningful impediment towards work on the frontend or this being a failure to meet a requirement; this was more of a temporary inability to follow the HTTP standards and REST guidelines.

 #### How has the bug collection/mitigation process helped or hurt your project.
-There is an inherent time overhead to tracking bugs in an informal manner instead of just telling each other to fix them when we meet.
+There is an inherent time overhead to tracking bugs in a more formal manner instead of just telling each other to fix them when we meet.
 Formally keeping track of them provides a means to ensure that each bug is addressed or at least known about.
+Bugs that appeared late in the development process have not been addressed in time for R1, but because they are recorded, they should be resolved in time for R2.